How to enable language interpretation on Zoom?

 Which Zoom subscriptions support simultaneous interpreting?

-If you have a paid Zoom account (minimum Pro account plus a webinar package), you can add simultaneous interpreting to your meetings in as many languages as you want.
+If you have a paid Zoom account, you can add simultaneous interpreting to your meetings in as many languages as you want.
 Zoom has 9 built-in languages.
 You need to add ‘custom’ languages to your instance on your admin panel.
+At Dragoman, we have 48 interpreting languages enabled on Zoom including Kazakh, Arabic, Uzbek, Kyrgyz, Vietnamese, Turkish, Azeri, Montenegrin, Serbian, Croatian, Cantonese, Romanian, Ukranian, and more.
+These are most commonly requested by our clients.
+Technically there are no limits although Zoom support pages mention limitations on number of languages and interpreters.

 Make sure to download / update to the latest version of Zoom for full functionality.